junxit/us-congress-bills-111/metadata.md

 - 2009-10-01 — Introduced in House
 - 2009-10-01 — Introduced in House
 - 2009-10-01 — Referred to the House Committee on Education and Labor.
+- 2009-10-13 — Considered under suspension of the rules. (consideration: CR H11183-11185)
+- 2009-10-13 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+791.
+- 2009-10-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-10-13 — Mr. Sablan moved to suspend the rules and agree to the resolution, as amended.
+- 2009-10-13 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H11183)
+- 2009-10-13 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H11183)